redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

   cannot be transposed 1-1 to gitlab ACL)
 - Migrate repositories (piece of cake to do by hand, + redmine allows multiple repositories per project where gitlab does not)
-- Migrate wikis (because we don't use them at @oasiswork, feel free to contribute)
 - Migrate the whole redmine installation at once, because namespacing is different in redmine and gitlab
 - Archive the redmine project for you